veg/hyphy-analyses/BUSTED-SR/README.md

 - `--alignment` the alignment file and tree
 HyPhy will write Markdown output to the screen and a JSON file with detailed fit results.
-See example at the end of the document
+See example at the end of the document.

 ### Complete options list